CaseyScott/Gaming-hardware-Django-milestone/README.md

 The site is simple to use with Most categories covered.
 People spending at this level of componentry know exactly the parts they need so it really just comes down to price.
 Having the best prices avaliable is what will bring customers coming back.
 There are also 6 pre-built options with the latest hardware at competitive prices.

 ## **User Stories**
-- As a user I want an online gaming store that has the best prices avaliable
+- As a user I want an online gaming store that has the best prices avaliable.
 - As a user I want to be able to contact the site to request a price comparison or beter.
-- As a user spending a lot from overseas stores costs to much with tax and duties, I want a NZ store that can compete with those prices
+- As a user spending a lot from overseas stores costs to much with tax and duties, I want a NZ store that can compete with those prices.
-- As a user I want a simple, easy to use site
+- As a user I want a simple, easy to use site.
 - As a user I want to know my credit card and email are safe.
+- As a user I want to be able to create an account to sign in and out as a return customer.
+- As a user I want to be able to freely go from products to cart and continue shopping.
+- As a user I want a mobile friendly site.
+- As a user I want to update or delete from my cart.

 ### Users
 - Users of this site can browse all content without registiering but if a user wants to purchase they must be regisitered and signed in to complete this action.